forestdb/forestdb.org/models/adjectives-qud.md

 meaning("every-not", 1, "surface")
 ~~~~

-We also did not include the string enumerate in our adjectives model, since we are incorporating the QUD model with infererence based on probabilities, rather than a discrete sum.
+We also did not include the string enumerate in our adjectives model, since we are incorporating the QUD model with inference based on probabilities, rather than a discrete sum.
 We used the simple adjective model instead of the better model presented to us in class where the better model, rather than assuming prior knowledge we can measure, then feed the measurements into the model as facts about the world allowing the model to make actual predictions about the behavior we expect from the listener.
 Our model does not allow this and also we are only able to infer about one variable at a time whereas the better model can infer about multiple variables.

 Example of the better model from Ch 5: